guillaumelambert/transportpce/docs/developer-guide.rst

 -  **Topology layer introduces a second level of disaggregation where ROADMs Add/Drop modules ("SRGs") are separated from the degrees which includes line amplifiers and WSS that switch wavelengths from one to another degree**

-OTN layer which includes OTN elements having or not the ability to switch OTN containers from client to line cards is not currently implemented.
+-  **OTN layer introduced in Magnesium includes transponders as well as switch-ponders and mux-ponders having the ability to switch OTN containers from client to line cards.
+SR0 release includes creation of the switching pool (used to model cross-connect matrices), tributary-ports and tributary-slots at the initial connection of NETCONF devices.
+   However, the population of OTN links, and the adjustment of the tributary ports/slots pull occupancy when OTN services are created will be handled in later Magnesium release.**

 Renderer
 ^^^^^^^^